minio/minio/SECURITY.md

 in handling your report.

 Please, provide a detailed explanation of the issue.
-In particular, outline the type of the security issue (DoS, authentication bypass, information disclouse, ...) and the assumptions you're making (e.g. do you need access credentials for a successful exploit).
+In particular, outline the type of the security issue (DoS, authentication bypass, information disclose, ...) and the assumptions you're making (e.g. do you need access credentials for a successful exploit).

 If you have not received a reply to your email within 48 hours or you have not heard from the security team